metodi96/avax-tutorial-nft/README.md

 }
 ```

-This might look slighly more complicated but again, I will go through each line of code, so that at the end you can make sense of the logic entirely.
+This might look slighly more complicated but once again, I will go through each line of code, so that at the end you can make sense of the logic entirely.

-2. Marketplace.sol logic
+2. **Marketplace.sol** logic

 * At the top we define as usual the solidity version: